beaulebens/keyring-social-importers/readme.txt

 * All imported posts are marked with the 'link' Post Format
 * delicious_id and the href/link itself are saved as custom fields
 * Tags used on Delicious are used in WordPress

+= Fitbit =
+* Very basic for now, just imports your data and creates a simple summary post
+* Summary post only contains a statement about how many steps you took that day

 = Flickr =
 * Every photo in your [Flickr](http://flickr.com/) account is downloaded (the actual, original image) and imported into your Media Library